markleeds2/cleaning_data/CodeBook.md

 Original description: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-The attached R script (run_analysis.R) performs the following steps which are an exercise for how to tidy up a data set.
+The attached R script (run_analysis.R) performs the following steps which were part of the course project which involved tidying up a data set.

 * Merges the training and test sets along with the descriptive names of the measurements in order to create one data set.
 The result  is a 10299 x 564 data frame.
   This is because there were 10299 observations and each observation contains 564 components because there were 561 measurements taken per observation along with the